-Herbicide specifically glyphosate use grew more than 10 times in 20 years.
-The global glyphosate statistics are cause for serious concern.
+Herbicide, specifically glyphosate use, grew more than 10 times in 20 years.

 At Chateau Feely we have not used herbicide since we bought the farm in 2005.
 After a few years the ‘bad weeds’ had all but disappeared competed out by the good weeds like clover that we want to fix nitrogen in the soil.
 All of these plants come to do something, they have a purpose, they are bringing back the equilibrium.
 Each wild plant tells us something about what is going on with our soil.

 When we arrived the farm adviser we inherited was obsessed by the mauvaises herbes ‘the bad weeds’ he saw all over the vineyard; the kind of plants that we don’t want; four in particular that were ‘rampant’ chiendent (Elymus repens, couch grass), liseron (Convolvulus arvensis, field bindweed), chardon marie (Silybum marianum, milk thistle) and ronce (Rubus fruticosus, blackberry).

 The farm adviser was adamant that we should herbicide the vineyard.
 There was no getting away from these evils by other means.
 What is ironic is that it was this very thing -herbicide -that was used by our predecessors that had given these ‘evils’ the head start.
 When you don’t use herbicide and the ‘good weeds’ out compete the ‘bad’.